Necropolis/fs-dataman/binary-release-glue/0.1/README.md

 Manage information in FamilySearch's reference cluster like a boss!

-> Note that this is currently not finished, and represents a whole bunch of unfulfilled promises.

 # Requirements

 - Apple Mac OS X 10.7 "Lion"
-- Apple LLVM 3.0
-- Apple Xcode 4.2 or better
 - FamilySearch developer credentials, including API key
-- Ruby; `rake` and `ronn` gems (`bundler` also helps for getting these)
 - At least some command-line -fu

 This is completely untested with other Apple Foundation-like environments, sorry!